Policy 3.08

 Subpart D. Grade Submission

-The instructor of a course shall submit a grade as provided in parts 3, 4, or 5 of this policy for each student who is not auditing or withdrawn from the course.
+The instructor of a course shall submit a grade as provided in parts 3, 4, or 5 of this policy for each student who is not auditing and who has not withdrawn from the course.
 The grades must be submitted by the deadline and in the manner designated by the Registrar's Office each semester.

 Subpart E. Grade Changes

-An instructor may change a grade only if there has been an error in the computation, transcription, or reporting of the grade.
-After final grades are posted, changes may be made based on additional work completed by a student in the incomplete process outlined in Part 7.
+After final grades are posted, an instructor may change a grade only if there has been an error in the computation, transcription, or reporting of the grade.
+Changes also may be made based on additional work completed by a student in the incomplete process outlined in Part 6.

 Subpart A. Grade Option